 3. Freedom from worry or from unsatisfied desires; peace of mind; satisfaction.

 Now God gives us some principles to consider as to being contented.
-Let's turn to Proverbs 15, verses 16 and 17.
+Let us turn to Proverbs 15, verses 16 and 17.
 God really wants us to put the right things first.
 He wants us to have the right priorities.

-Proverbs 15:16 - Better is little with the fear of the LORD than great treasure and trouble therewith.
+Proverbs 15:16 Better is little with the fear of the LORD, than great treasure and trouble.

-V17 - Better is a dinner of herbs [vegetables] where love is, than a stalled ox [a fatted calf] and hatred therewith.
+Proverbs 15:17 Better is a dinner of herbs [vegetables] where love is, than a fatted calf with hatred.

-Now what about spiritual contentment?
+What about spiritual contentment?
 For us brethren, the beginning of spiritual contentment is obedience to God.
-Let's turn back to Deuteronomy 30, verses 15 through 20.
+Let us turn back to Deuteronomy 30.
 In all the chaos and confusion that we have today, we have to choose to obey God, no matter what the circumstances are.
 God gives us a choice, and we have to make the choice to obey Him.

 This could be rendered, "I have set before you contentment, and I have set before you discontentment."

-Now let's go to 1st Samuel 15, verses 20 through 23 just to nail this down.
-This is where Saul came back and he didn't kill all the animals that God ordered him to do.
+Now let us go to I Samuel 15 just to nail this down.
+This is where Saul came back and he did not kill all the animals that God ordered him to do.

 The first step toward contentment in God's church is certainly obedience to God.

-Now we'll go to 3rd John verse 2.
-We'll start to see some priorities here.
+Now we will go to III John 2.
+We will start to see some priorities here.

-III John v2 - Beloved, I wish above all things that you may prosper and be in health, even as your soul prospers.
+III John 2 Beloved, I pray that you may prosper in all things and be in health, just as your soul prospers.

-It might seem here that prospering and having health was more important, but John didn't mean that prospering and having health was more important than having godly character.
-The way that should read is, "In every respect I hope all is going well with you, as does your spiritual growth."
+It might seem here that prospering and having health was more important, but John did not mean that prospering and having health was more important than having godly character.
+The way that should read is, "In every respect, I hope all is going well with you, as does your spiritual growth."

 You see, again this is showing that living rightly before God is what is important to us, towards spiritual contentment.
 The focus always has to be on God and overcoming.

-Now let's look at some where this focus wasn't maintained.
+Now let us look at some where this focus was not maintained.
 The problem here was that the servants of God were working for others, or they were slaves, and some were talking about going on strike.
 This was the wrong approach.

-I Timothy 6:1 - Let as many servants as are under the yoke count their own masters worthy of all honour, that the name of God and his doctrine be not blasphemed.
-2 And they that have believing masters, let them not despise them, because they are brethren; but rather do them service, because they are faithful and beloved, partakers of the benefit.
-These things teach and exhort.
+I Timothy 6:1-2 Let as many bondservants as are under the yoke count their own masters worthy of all honor, so that the name of God and His doctrine not be blasphemed.
+And those who have believing masters, let them not despise them because they are brethren, but rather serve them because those who are benefited are believers and beloved.
+Teach and exhort these things.

-He is saying when you work for someone, don't be rebellious.
-Treat your employer as if you were working for Jesus Christ, and being that your carry the name of God, set the right example by working completely for them.
+He is saying when you work for someone, do not be rebellious.
+Treat your employer as if you were working for Jesus Christ, and being that you carry the name of God, set the right example by working completely for them.

-V3 - If any man teach otherwise, and consent not to wholesome words, even the words of our Lord Jesus Christ, and to the doctrine which is according to godliness; 4 He is proud, knowing nothing, but doting about questions and strifes of words, whereof comes envy, strife, railings, evil surmisings.
+I Timothy 6:3-4 If anyone teaches otherwise and does not consent to wholesome words, even the words of our Lord Jesus Christ, and to the doctrine which is accords with godliness, he is proud, knowing nothing, but is obsessed with disputes and arguments over words, from which come envy, reviling, evil suspicions.

-V5 - Perverse disputings of men of corrupt minds, and destitute of the truth, supposing that gain is godliness: from such withdraw yourself.
+I Timothy 6:5 Useless wranglings of men of corrupt minds and destitute of the truth, who suppose that godliness is a means of gain.
+From such withdraw yourself.

 Supposing that gain is godliness, that which contributes to the increase of property is of course true religion, for in that it is proper to infer that any course which contributes to worldly prosperity must be sanctioned by religion.
 They judge the consistency of any course with religion by its tendency to promote our word prosperity.

-In other words, if somebody gets rich from what they're doing, then God must be in it.
-That's their attitude.
-I think we would say it today that the end justifies the means, that whatever we do to get rich, …eh, it's okay.
-God will approve of it.
+In other words, if somebody gets rich from what they are doing, then God must be in it.
+That is their attitude.
+I think we would say it today that the end justifies the means, that whatever we do to get rich, "eh, it's okay.
+God will approve of it."